About the Graduate Student Assistance Fund

 The Vice Provost for Graduate Studies or their designee will review the application and determine whether the information submitted is sufficient to prove eligibility up to the requested amount.

-Students will be informed of the decision within 10 days of their application’s receipt by the Division of Graduate Studies.
+Students will be informed of the decision within 15 business days of their application’s receipt by the Division of Graduate Studies.

 If the information presented is not sufficient to prove that the graduate student is eligible for the requested amount, they may be granted a partial award or the award may be fully denied.

 As long as the documentation proves eligibility and there are sufficient monies in the fund, requests shall not be unreasonably denied.